 - CO2 critical point dryer.
 The CPD allows for gentle dehydration of a sample, preventing tissue damage from rapid atmospheric evaporation.

 New users are required to receive training on the Tescan instrument before receiving training on the JEOL.
 Several training sessions are necessary before users are allowed to work independently.
 Users who have demonstrated a high level of proficiency may be given after-hours access.
 Initial training includes an introduction to the theory of SEM, basic operational modes, and sample preparation.
 Specialized imaging modes, microanalysis and microtomy are taught in advanced training.
-Further details are provided here.
 If you do not anticipate becoming a regular SEM user, SciTech staff can analyze your samples without training users.
 No fees are charged to Western Washington University users.
-Instrument access and use policies are described in the the SEM User Agreement.
+Instrument access and use policies are described in the SEM User Agreement.

 Access for Companies